appsembler/paasbakeoff/README.md

 Stackato
 --------

-Download the Stackato client and create an account on their sandbox.
+Download the Stackato [client](http://www.activestate.com/stackato/download_client) and create an account on their [sandbox](http://www.activestate.com/stackato/sandbox).

 ```
 $ cd paasbakeoff
 $ git checkout stackato
 $ stackato push
 ```

+See this [blog post](http://appsembler.com/blog/django-deployment-using-stackato/) for more details about deploying Mezzanine to Stackato.

 OpenShift
 ---------